enigma49/task_manager/README.md

 3) Navigate to api folder and run the command node app.js to start the server
 4) Navigate to frontend folter and run the comman ng serve to start the app
 5) Frontend runs on localhost:4200, backend runs on localhost:3000.
+6) Navigate to localhost:4200/login to login and signup